tomvil/lfcs/EssentialCommands.md

 root user is the system administrator
   - When logged as root shell prompts `#`, otherwise it will be `$`

+Why not root?
+  - The root account has the most access of any account on a Linux system
+  - Most modern Linux systems do not allow you to log in or change over to root
+  - root access is not necessary for most daily tasks.

 Becoming a root user
   - `$ sudo -i`